David Murray (poet): Works dedicated to David Murray

 John Owen, in the section of his Latin verses Epigrammatum written to Prince Henry and Charles, Duke of York, gave a verse to Sir David Murray of the Prince's inner Chamber (ab interiori thalamis.).
 Translated the verse is;Kings Favours to their Favourites impart:Wise Kings to those alone of best desert:Our King in this excels: For, Favours heDaigns soley to worthy men, to Thee, like Thee.

 The surviving accounts kept by Murray for the Prince include payments to writers and compilers of library catalogues.
 The poet Michael Drayton was given £10 as a yearly payment.
 A number of published authors included dedications to Murray in their works.
 The Scottish churchman William Couper dedicated his Preparative for the New Passover, London (1607), to David Murray of the Prince's bedchamber.
 The Stoic Joseph Hall, a chaplain of Prince Henry, offered Murray his sixth essay in his Epistles, (1608), concerning miracles, including the capture of Guy Fawkes and Robert Catesby.
 Henry Peacham dedicated an emblem of 'Hercules and the apples of the Hesperides' in Minerva Britanna (1612) to the Scottish knight.
 The calligrapher Esther Inglis made him a manuscript of the poems of Guy de Faur.
 The Lincolnshire preacher Thomas Granger included Murray in the 'epistle dedicatory', 1 January 1621, for his Commentary on Ecclesiastes, London (1621).

 Another of the Prince's chaplains, Daniel Price dedicated to Murray the publication of the sermon preached following the death of Prince Henry.
 Patrick Gordon dedicated his volume of Latin hexameters in commemoration of Prince Henry, Neptunus Brittanicus Corydonis, de Luctuouso Henrici, John Budge (1615), with a verse to Murray.
 The anonymous collection of 19 sonnets, Great Brittans Mourning Garment, London (1612), was dedicated to "Sir David Murray, and to the other nobly descended, and honourably minded followers of the late deceased Prince Henry."

+David Murray in literature

+David Murray is a main character in Susanna Kearsley’s historical novel ‘‘The King’s Messenger.’’
+In the novel, his last name is spelled Moray.